A New Vision for Berwick Barracks

 Have Your Say

-So far we have held two consultations with the local community at Berwick Barracks, one on 14 August 2021 and another on 15 October 2022.
+We've been consulting with the local community since 2021.
+This has included open days, forums and sessions with groups from the local community.
 You can find out more about the consultations and the latest updates about the project here.

 In the meantime, please get in touch if you have any questions or want to get involved as the project develops.
 You can contact us via the Living Barracks email address: TheLivingBarracks@english-heritage.org.uk